mjosaarinen/lwaes_isa/README.md

 A single instruction, SAES32 is used for encryption, decryption, and key schedule for both ciphers.
 For design rationale and some analysis, see the short report [A Lightweight ISA Extension for AES and SM4](https://arxiv.org/abs/2002.07041) (to appear at SECRISC-V 2020).
+Note that there the same instruction is called "ENC1S".

 A more complex ISA extension may be appropriate for higher-end CPUs.
 The primary goal of SAES32 / lweas is to eliminate timing-side vulnerabilities.